scipy-conference/scipy_proceedings/papers/christian_mcdaniel/00_lstm-scipy2018.rst

 .. math::

-  y_{(t)} = \phi(W_{x}^T \cdot x_{(t)} + W_{y}^T \cdot Y_{(t-1)} + b)
+  y_{(t)} = \phi(W_{x} \cdot x_{(t)} + W_{y} \cdot Y_{(t-1)} + b)

 where :math:`\phi` is the activation function and :math:`b` is the bias vector of length :math:`n` (the number of neurons).

 The *hidden state*, or the *state*, of the cell (:math:`h_{(t)}`) is the information that is kept in memory over time.

 To train these neurons, we "unroll" them after a complete forward pass to reveal a chain of linked cells the length of time steps :math:`t` in a single input.
-We then apply standard backpropogation to these links, calling the process backpropogation through time (BPTT).
+We then apply standard backpropagation to these links, calling the process backpropagation through time (BPTT).
 This works relatively well for very short time series, but once the number of time steps increases to tens or hundreds of time steps, the network essentially becomes very deep during BPTT and problems arise such as very slow training and exploding and vanishing gradients :cite:`Ger17`.
 Various hyperparameter and regularization schemes exist to alleviate exploding/vanishing gradients, including *gradient clipping* :cite:`PMB13`, *batch normalization*, dropout, and the long short-term memory (LSTM) cell originally developed by Sepp Hochreiter and Jurgen Schmidhuber in 1997 :cite:`HS97`.

 *Long Short-Term Memory (LSTM) RNNs* The LSTM cell achieves faster training and better long-term memory than vanilla RNN neurons by maintaining two state vectors, the short-term state :math:`h_{(t)}` and the long-term state :math:`c_{(t)}`, mediated by a series of inner gates, layers, and other functions.
 These added features allow the cell to process the time series in a deliberate manner, recognizing meaningful input to store long-term and later extract when needed, and forget unimportant information or that which is no longer needed :cite:`Ger17`.